 Now that we know the main causes for a burnout, you can try to find the biggest ones in your company.
 You need to be able to explain them and to illustrate them with concrete examples.
 You’re a problem solver after all, and the first step is to define the problem.

 If you have some colleagues you trust, speak about your discoveries with them first.
-If they agree with you and share your feeling, it’s likely you might not be the only one on the Burnout Road.
+If they agree with you and share your feelings, it’s likely you might not be the only one on the Burnout Road.
 Social support inside your company (as well as outside!) can help you tremendously.
-Don’t isolate yourself.

 Then, speak about your concerns with your managers.
 Be honest.
 Even if developers can feel ashamed about burning out, keeping the silence won’t help anybody.
 Heck, speaking about it might even help the whole industry and encourage other developers to follow your path!
 You can see it as another problem which needs to be solved.